Overview

 Each month, you will receive:

-- Videos of you and your child’s playful interaction.
+1. Videos of you and your child’s playful interaction.

-- A written assessment of your child’s progress and PLAY Plan.
+2. A written assessment of your child’s progress and PLAY Plan.

-- Written coaching, feedback and detailed recommendations.
+3. Written coaching, feedback and detailed recommendations.

-- Supplemental handouts that will guide you in playing and interacting with your child.
+4. Supplemental handouts that will guide you in playing and interacting with your child.

-We believe that parent coaching is an essential part of any intervention program.
+We believe that caregiver coaching is an essential part of any intervention program.
 We are pleased to offer evidence based parent coaching programs that are eligible for funding under the Ontario Autism Program.
 Parents/caregivers may choose to combine parent coaching as a part of their child’s individualized program.

-The following evidence-based parent coaching programs are offered at ACT
+The following evidence-based parent coaching programs are offered at ACT:

 ABA

-Parent coaching and training is available with our BCBA or Senior Therapist to allow parents to follow through with therapy goals in the home based environment.
+Caregiver coaching and training is available with our BCBA or Senior Therapist to allow parents to follow through with therapy goals in the home based environment.

 The Play Project

-The PLAY Project™ is a parent implemented, intensive early intervention program for young children with autism that is evidence based.
+The PLAY Project™ is a caregiver implemented, intensive early intervention program for young children with autism that is evidence based.
 The Play Project is based on DIR/Floortime principles and recognizes that early intervention can make a profound difference in the life course of children because their brains are developing at an accelerated rate.
 Very young children, including children with autism, learn best through play in the natural environment of the home.
 The PLAY Project is delivered by parents, who are trained by ACT’s Play Project Consultants.
 It is a cost effective, evidence based intervention early intervention program geared towards children 6 years of age and under.

 DIR/Floortime

-DIR/Floortime parent coaching is provided by Cindy Harrison, ACT’s co-founder and Speech Language Pathologist.
-Parents are coached on how to interact with their child to facilitate regulation, joint attention, communication and language, motor skills, cognition, ideation and execution, and social problem-solving.
+DIR/Floortime caregiver coaching is provided by Cindy Harrison, ACT’s co-founder and Speech Language Pathologist.
+Caregivers are coached on how to interact with their child to facilitate regulation, joint attention, communication and language, motor skills, cognition, ideation and execution, and social problem-solving.
 Floortime promotes the child/youth’s development by developing a nuanced understanding of their sensory, emotional, and communication profile and using that to adapt the way we interact with the child to advance development.

 Our therapists have the training and knowledge to treat sensory processing, fine motor, gross motor, feeding, self-regulation, and activities of daily living (i.e. toileting).

 ACT’s OTs provide assessment and therapy for clients with autism spectrum disorder, developmental disabilities, developmental delay sensory processing challenges, visual spatial difficulties and fine and gross motor delays.
-All of ACT’s OTs are licensed, regulated health professionals.
+All of ACT’s OTs are licensed, regulated healthcare professionals.

 ACT’s speech language pathologists assess and treat communication and swallowing/eating disorders in infants, children, youth and young adults.
 We also provide consultation and intervention in the area of augmentative communication.